dfrib/emacs_setup/README.md

 - [`magit`](https://magit.vc/) for any kind of Git interaction. `magit` is such an awesome Git client that I even recommend my non-Emacs-colleagues to turn to Emacs/`magit` solely for using Git (sneakily allowing to possibly tempt them to get into all other, never-ending additional upsides of using Emacs).
 - [`ivy`](https://github.com/abo-abo/swiper) for minibuffer code completion.

-Some other convenience packages worth mentioning:
+Some other convenience packages worth mentioning (as they require Emacs-external dependencies).

 - [`smart-mode-line`](https://github.com/Malabarba/smart-mode-line) with a powerline theme for a nice Emacs mode-line.
   - The `smart-mode-line-powerline-theme` requires you to install [Powerline fonts](https://github.com/powerline/fonts).